Overview

 Liquefied Natural Gas

-MET expects that the country will become independent of Russian gas by the second half of 2024.
 LNG from the United States can help diversify the Italian natural gas import mix and bring down prices.
-In the first six months of 2022, U.S. LNG shipments to Italy tripled.
-However, due to the high worldwide demand for U.S. LNG, Italian firms are encouraged to secure supplies from the United States through long-term contracts to avoid future supply disruptions.
+U.S. exports of LNG to Italy tripled from 2021 to 2022, from 0.9 bcm to 2.89 bcm, and accounted for more than 20% of Italy’s total LNG imports.
+In the first five months of 2023, an additional 2.2 bcm of LNG came from the United States, 20% more than during the same period in 2022 and 31% of Italy’s total imports that period.
+Due to high worldwide demand for U.S. LNG, Italian firms are encouraged to secure supplies from the United States through long-term contracts to avoid future supply disruptions.
 There is also demand for technologies that can reduce methane and CO2 emissions in LNG plants and for technologies that can contribute to the overall functioning of LNG regasification plants.

 Energy Storage